search icon search iconSearch A-Z Index Members IconOnline Giving/Members Portal

 Biting is a normal stage of development for young children who are teething and are still developing their language skills.
 It is usually a temporary condition that is most common between thirteen and twenty-four months of age.
 This means that is a particular concern for the staff in the Toddler/Young 2s Room.

 For safety and health concerns, we take biting seriously.
-When it happens, it’s very scary, frustrating and stressful for children, parents and teachers.
+When it happens, it’s frustrating and stressful for children, parents and teachers.
 It is also not something to blame on children, parents or teachers, and there are no quick and easy solutions to it.
 Children bite for a variety of reasons: simple sensory exploration, panic, crowding, seeking to be noticed or intense desire for a toy.
-Repeated biting becomes a pattern of learned behavior that is often hard to extinguish because it does achieve results: the desired toy, excitement, attention.
-Knowing that the effect of their biting will hurt another person is not yet a part of a child of this ages’ mindset, so the “cause-effect” relationship is not internalized.
 Our teachers plan activities and supervise carefully in order for biting not to happen.
 There are times, however, when everyone cannot be within immediate reach to prevent a bite.

 Our policy for handling a biting incident is the following: